NicholasSebastian/nicola-store/web/README.md

 - Language toggle for header and footer elements.
 - Footer social links.

+- Sync Shopping Bag to database.

+## Even Smaller, Less Important Stuff

+- Remove the use of the 'fgFromBg' function.
 - Product Page recommendations.

-## Even Smaller, Less Important Stuff

 - Like the categories page, but for collections.
+- Shipping prices from Sanity.
+- Promo codes at checkout?
+- Instagram posts on home screen.
+- Home page pop-up.
 - In-Website chat.
 - Schema Markup for SEO.
-- Home page pop-up.
-- Instagram posts on home screen.

 ## Known Bugs